 Previous medical issues with your prostate

-If you have had a condition located in your genitals which has required medical treatment, you may have problems with your fertility.
+If you have had a condition located in your genitals which has required medical treatment, such as undescended testicles, you may have problems with your fertility.
 Cancer treatment often involves radiation or chemotherapy to treat tumours, both of which can have a negative impact on male fertility.

 No semen when ejaculating